In a Nutshell -- The Sequential Parameter Optimization Toolbox: Model Ensembles: Stacking

-\SPOT provides several models that can be used as surrogates.
+\texttt{SPOT} provides several models that can be used as surrogates.
 Sometimes it is not obvious, which surrogate should be chosen.
-Ensemble-based models provide a well-established solution to this model selection problem~\citep{Bart16n}.
-Therefore, \SPOT provides a stacking approach, that combines several models in a sophisticated manner.
-The stacking procedure is described in detail in~\citet{Bart16jcos}. \begin{example}[Stacking] We will use the data from Example~\ref{ex:plotTrained} to illustrate the stacking approach. \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+Ensemble-based models provide a well-established solution to this model selection problem \cite{Bart16n}.
+Therefore, \texttt{SPOT} provides a stacking approach, that combines several models in a sophisticated manner.
+The stacking procedure is described in detail in \cite{Bart16jcos}.